 - Juice of half a lemon

 - Preheat your grill to medium.

 - Place all the ingredients for the koftes in a bowl and mix well.
-Divide the mixture into 12 roughly equal pieces and shape into burger shapes.
+Divide the mixture into 4 roughly equal burger shapes.

 - Oil the bars of your grill pan and grill the koftes for about 7 minutes on each side, or until done to your liking.
 (See Note 1.)